 - a specific agreement has been signed before the Public Employment Offices.

-Moreover, as of September 24, 2015, employers are even authorized to have access to the content of company equipment given to their employees to carry out their duties (e.g., smartphones, personal computers, tablets), and said content can be used for the purpose of issuing disciplinary sanctions.
+Moreover, as of 24 September 2015, employers are even authorised to have access to the content of company equipment given to their employees to carry out their duties (e.g., smartphones, personal computers, tablets), and said content can be used for the purpose of issuing disciplinary sanctions.

-As of March 12, 2016, resignations, mutual terminations and their related revocations must be submitted electronically by any employee, on the government website platform, according to a specific procedure established by the Decree of the Minister of Labor published on January 11, 2016.
-To this extent, in Italy a heated debate about privacy and remote data monitoring is currently taking place, also in view of the new legislation and awaiting guidelines from the competent authority, including the one at the European level.
+As of 12 March 2016, resignations, mutual terminations and their related revocations must be submitted electronically by any employee, on the government website platform, according to a specific procedure established by the Decree of the Minister of Labour published on 11 January 2016.

-Pursuant to the amendments effectuated by the examined Law Decree, a term of no more than 12 months, the new discipline extends the range of reasons that may ground the fixed-term contracts lasting at least 12 months but not exceeding 24 months.
+Without prejudice to the possibility of concluding acausal contracts of a duration of less than 12 months, the new discipline extends the range of reasons that may ground the fixed-term contracts lasting at least 12 months but not exceeding 24 months.
 For further details on the discipline regulating such type of agreement, please refer to par.
 III “Employment Contracts”, sub. par.
-2. “Fixed-term/Open-ended Contracts”
+2. “Fixed-term/Open-ended Contracts”.

 Finally, among the most recent innovations in Italian Employment and Labour Law it is also important to mention the following regulatory measure:

 - the Law 30 December 2021, no. 234, which, as point out immediately before, has set out a more complex procedure in the event of closure and permanent cessation of production activities entailing at least 50 terminations, for employers who in the previous year employed an average of at least 250 workers;